Paperless Picking: How It Works, Benefits, and Implementation Guide (2026)

 What Is Paperless Picking?

-Paperless picking, also known as digital or automated order picking, replaces traditional paper-based methods with system-guided workflows.
+Paperless picking is a digital picking system that replaces traditional paper-based workflows with automated, system-guided processes.
 Instead of relying on printed pick lists or manual instructions, warehouse teams use connected devices to receive, verify, and complete picking tasks in real time.

 Pickers are guided step by step through mobile devices, barcode scanners, or wearable tools that sync directly with a warehouse management system (WMS).
 Each item is scanned and validated during the process, ensuring higher accuracy while automatically updating inventory levels.